-And thanks to generous support from RMIT University, a series of prizes will be awarded to the best student papers, including:
+Thanks to generous support from RMIT University, a series of prizes were awarded to the best student papers, including:

 Professional Development Panel

-The professional development panel will feature distinguished guests working in the field, speaking about how, when, and why criminological research can have an impact, both within and beyond academia.
+The professional development panel featured distinguished guests working in the field, speaking about how, when, and why criminological research can have an impact, both within and beyond academia.